NVvdole/Hypothesis-Tests-Python/README.md

 # Hypothesis Tests

-A repository containing .py files that demonstrate the concept of hypothesis tests.
+A repository containing .py files that demonstrate the statistics concept of hypothesis tests.